 Making Mistakes.
 Every single person makes mistakes.
 It’s part of being human.
 The trick is learning what you can from them wherever you can and don’t beat yourself up about it.
 Yes, take responsibility.
 Yes, fix what you can.
 Yes, apologize when necessary but then forgive yourself and move on!

 Acknowledge your best effort.
 We can’t always be the best, finish first, or snag every leading role.
 Sometimes giving our very best doesn’t win us the trophy, but that is no reason to hang our heads.
-Give yourself credit for putting in the time and the effort and again, learn ways how you could do better next time. (there’s always room for improvement!)
+Give yourself credit for putting in the time and the effort, and again, learn how you could do better next time.
+(There’s always room for improvement!)
 Celebrate your accomplishments even though things don’t always go as successfully as you would have hoped.

 Nope.
 You’re not perfect.
 Let’s get that out of the way right now.
 But you’re not supposed to be.
 No one is.
 Can you imagine the pressure of being perfect everyday?
 (I love my yoga pants a little too much for that kind of responsibility! lol) So, accept that you have flaws and love yourself anyway!
 When you look at yourself in the mirror focus on those things that you really like about yourself.
 Your eyes?
 The shape of your lips?
 That wonderful curve in the small of your back?
 Find something and love on it.
 Let it bring a smile to that beautiful face!